-- 5.3.1 The States of Jersey shall prepare an annual report for inclusion as part of the accounts containing the matters to be dealt with: - in a Directors' Report as set out in Chapter 5 of Part 15 of the UK Companies Act 2006, as interpreted below for the public sector context; and - in a Remuneration Report as set out in Chapter 6 of the UK Companies Act 2006, as interpreted below for the public sector context.
-(Chapter 9 of the UK Companies Act 2006 shall not apply). - 5.3.2 Auditors will review the Annual Report for consistency with other information in the financial statements.
-They are required to express an opinion on the consistency of the Directors' Report elements of the Annual Report as interpreted for the public sector context.
-These elements will include: - details of the directors (see paragraph 5.3.3); - the management commentary (paragraph 5.3.5); - the preparation of a sustainability report (paragraph 5.3.6)
+- 5.3.1 The States of Jersey shall prepare an annual report for inclusion as part of the accounts containing the matters to be dealt with: - in a Strategic Report as set out in Chapter 4A of Part 15 of the UK Companies Act 2006, as interpreted for the public sector context; - in a Directors' Report as set out in Chapter 5 of Part 15 of the UK Companies Act 2006 and Schedule 7 of SI 2008 No 410, as interpreted below for the public sector context; and - in a Remuneration Report as set out in Chapter 6 of the UK Companies Act 2006 and Schedule 8 of SI 2008 No 410, as interpreted below for the public sector context.
+(Chapter 9 of Part 15 of the UK Companies Act 2006 shall not apply). - 5.3.2 Auditors will review the Annual Report for consistency with other information in the financial statements.
+They are required to express an opinion on the consistency of the Strategic and Directors' Reports elements of the Annual Report as interpreted for the public sector context.
+These elements will include: - details of the directors (see paragraph 5.3.10); - the management commentary (comprising the Strategic Report and Directors' Report) (paragraph 5.3.3); - the preparation of a sustainability report (paragraph 5.3.4)